ErmiasTefera/Farmers-Loan-Facilitator-System/memory-bank/systemPatterns.md

 ## Architecture Overview

-The Farmers Loan Facilitator System follows a **Feature-Based Architecture** with clear separation of concerns and modular design, enhanced with advanced patterns for user impersonation, offline capabilities, and proper loan-payment relationships.
+The Farmers Loan Facilitator System follows a **Feature-Based Architecture** with clear separation of concerns and modular design, enhanced with advanced patterns for user impersonation, offline capabilities, proper loan-payment relationships, and optimized Financial Institution workspace with single-query data fetching.

 ## Core Architectural Patterns